codesoap/atto/README.md

 ```

 # Technical details
-atto is written with less than 1000 lines of code and uses minimal
+atto is written with ca. 1000 lines of code and uses minimal external
-external dependencies.
-This makes it easy to audit the code yourself
+dependencies.
+This makes it easy to audit the code yourself and ensure,
-and ensure, that it does nothing you wouldn't want it to do.
+that it does nothing you wouldn't want it to do.

 To change some defaults, like the node to use, take a look at
-`config.go`.
+`cmd/atto/config.go`.

 Signatures are created without the help of a node, to avoid your seed or
 private keys being stolen by a node operator.
 The received account info